What We Do

 Intrinsic to CDF’s counsel is how we position clients to proactively minimize litigation risks and costs.

-We helps clients ensure that they have enforceable employment and confidentiality agreements, policies and procedures that do not violate California’s public policies.
-In addition, CDF attorneys create policies and practices that minimize the risks of misappropriation and strengthen our clients’ challenges to those that due attempt to compete against them unfairly.
+We help clients ensure that they have enforceable employment and confidentiality agreements, policies, and procedures that do not violate California’s public policies.
+In addition, CDF attorneys create policies and practices to minimize the risks of misappropriation and strengthen our clients’ challenges to those that do attempt to compete unfairly.

 During the recruitment and/or hiring process, we create structures and practices that prevent clients from mistakenly taking on unnecessary additional risks in this rapidly evolving area.

-Prompt action is often required in these matters and experienced trade secret lawyers are resident in every CDF office.
-We can conveniently consult with clients at their office locations to maximize resources.
+Prompt action is often required in these matters and experienced trade secret lawyers are residents in every CDF office.
+And, we are available to conveniently consult with our clients at their office locations to maximize resources.